-There are a number of ways that the Earth can tell us information about past environmental conditions.
-Traditionally, one of the most-studied souces has been the Earth's glacial record.
+The Earth can tell us information about past environmental conditions in numerous ways.
+Traditionally, one of the most-studied souces has been the Earth's glacial record, which is summarized in Table 1 and Figure 1 based on the work of Frakes et al. (1992) and Crowell (1999).
 Glacial tillite was observed in Pennsylvanian aged rocks in the late 1800s.
-There is a remarkable absence of glacial tillites in 185 million years of Mesozoic rocks, although evidence from Antarctica and Australia suggests a brief cool interval in the late Jurassic and early Cretaceous^[27].
-There is also evidence for glaciation in Ordovician strata from Africa and a very intense glacial period in the late Proterozoic called the Marinoan/Varanger glaciation, popularly referred to as Snowball Earth (Hoffman 1998^[8]).
-These glacial deposits provided the first clues for dramatic alterations in the Earth's climate over long timescales and were considered by some to exhibit periodic behaviour^[1].
+There is a remarkable absence of glacial tillites in 185 million years of Mesozoic rocks, although evidence from Antarctica and Australia suggests a brief cool interval in the late Jurassic and early Cretaceous (Frakes et al. 1992).
+Evidence for glaciation also appears in Ordovician strata from Africa and a very intense glacial period in the late Proterozoic called the Marinoan/Varangian glaciation, popularly referred to as Snowball Earth (Hoffman et al. 1998).
+These glacial deposits provided the first clues for dramatic alterations in the Earth's climate over long timescales and were considered by some to exhibit periodic behaviour.
 Galactic influences were proposed to account for glacial episodes as early as the 1920s.
-In 1973 Steiner^[1] proposed that glacial episodes were linked to the Sun's eccentric orbit in the galaxy and the solar system's response to a varying interstellar medium.
-In more recent papers, Shaviv and Svensmark attribute megayear scale glacial epochs to the solar system's passage through spiral arms of the galaxy as a result of an increased galactic cosmic ray flux^[4].
+In 1973, Steiner and Grillmair proposed that glacial episodes were linked to the Sun's eccentric orbit in the galaxy and the solar system's response to a varying interstellar medium.
+In more recent papers, Shaviv and Svensmark attribute megayear scale glacial epochs to the solar system's passage through spiral arms of the galaxy as a result of an increased galactic cosmic ray flux.
 The glacial record provides a first draft for the Earth's climate history through geological interpretation of the fundamental thermodynamic properties of water.